Alternate Currencies#

 Coming back to our earlier example, you now want to create a purchase invoice for an external resource.
 You create a purchase order for a vendor that bills in USD and purchase an external service, that is, a service rendered by an external resource.

 As the purchase has been linked to a WBS line, the work type is already known to the system.
-This makes it easier to determine on the purchase line a budgeted unit price in the invoice currency stored for the job.
+This makes it easier to determine on the purchase line a budgeted unit price in the invoice currency stored for the project.
 In our case, the price comes to CAD140.

 This price is then converted into local currency at the latest exchange rate—1.4962 in our example.
 The Unit Price (LCY) field now shows USD93.57.
 The rate entered on the budget line was 1.5, so the amount used to be USD93.33 only.